Snap supports a set of system-wide options that allow you to customise your snap environment.

 Controlling refresh frequency

-There are three system-wide options that are used to manage various aspects of your snap environment handles update frequency:
+There are four system-wide options that are used to manage how updates are handed:

 - refresh.timer: defines the refresh frequency and schedule